SubhadityaMukherjee/SubhadityaMukherjeegit/_posts/2020-07-12-fastai Book.md

 - Sometimes things are just not solvable using Deep Learning or do not need it
 - NLP : Not that great yet
 - BLOG!!
 (Lol considering this is one)
+- Keep checking shapes of layers/inputs as you go

 ## Ethics